Premed 101: How to Get Into Medical School

 How Premed Advisors Can Help You Get into Medical School

 Along with our timeline, the other invaluable resource will be your prehealth advisor.
 Just remember that a lot of their advice is generalized, and you must take the time to do your own homework to validate some of the advice.
+But the job of a premed advisor is to help you figure out how to get into medical school.

 If you go to talk to your premed advisor and they discourage you from pursuing medical school, don’t listen to them.
 As we talked about in episode 238 of The Premed Years podcast, it’s not the job of your premed advisor to tell you no. They should be helping you figure out how to fix and improve from wherever you’re at—not bringing you down with negativity or saying it’s not worth trying.